 The seat of the parliament of Barbados.
 Consists of two beautiful buildings in Neo-Gothic style, constructed in 1870 – 1874.

 Old British colonial town with many historical buildings, developed since the middle of the 18th century.

 Drax Hall Estate

-Massive Jacobean mansion, constructed in the early 1650ies as the center of sugar plantation.
+A massive Jacobean mansion, constructed in the early 1650ies as the center of the sugar plantation.

 Bridgetown St. Michael Cathedral

 Anglican church, originally built in 1665 and rebuilt in 1789.
 Constructed from coral stone, fine stained glass windows.

 Magnificent office building, constructed in the Victorian style in 1894 – 1895.